 Little Shadow counselling support

 At Little Shadow, we offer counselling and support to parents experiencing perinatal distress.
-Perinatal means anything to do with pregnancy, birth, the first few years of a baby's life, or baby loss and infertility.
+Perinatal means anything to do with pregnancy, birth, and the first few years of a baby's life, including baby loss and infertility.
 We provide you with a safe, non-judgmental space to seek healing, resilience and empowerment.
+Our counsellors are here to help you navigate emotional challenges, including depression, anxiety, trauma, grief and loss.
+Our team have specialist training and professional development to help support those in the perinatal period.
+Our counsellors genuinely relate – many are parents and have experienced perinatal or other life periods of distress themselves.

 Our team

 At Little Shadow, we understand that seeking help is a brave and essential step towards personal growth and emotional wellbeing.
 That's why we’re proud to introduce our team of compassionate counsellors who are dedicated to supporting individuals on their journey towards healing and self-discovery.
+Our counselling service for parents is made more affordable by kind donors, fundraising and grants.

 To book an appointment with one of our Little Shadow counsellors, click on the button below their profile.